 Lifestyle as a Medical Tool

-Lifestyle factors—sleep duration, movement capacity, nutrition quality, and stress exposure—are assessed as measurable biological inputs, not wellness choices.
+Lifestyle factors sleep duration, movement capacity, nutrition quality, and stress exposure are assessed as measurable biological inputs, not wellness choices.
+Some emerging studies also examine adaptogens and medicinal mushrooms in longevity research, particularly for their potential influence on cellular stress resilience

 🔍 Did You Know?